-T-Mobile CEO touches on the move to LTE and why his carrier doesn't have the iPhone [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+T-Mobile CEO touches on the move to LTE and why his carrier doesn't have the iPhone [UPDATED]Alex Wagner - Editorial Director of News and Content

 Yesterday saw T-Mobile announce some expansions of its HSPA+ 4G network, including a bump up to 42Mbps HSPA+ coverage for some areas.
 That news is a tad different than the network expansions that we've been hearing about from AT&T, Verizon and Sprint as of late, as those three carriers have been have all been touting their moves to LTE.
 Just because those three are jumping to LTE doesn't mean T-Mobile feels the need to do the same any time soon, though, as T-Mobile CEO Philipp Humm recently revealed in an interview with All Things D. Humm said that the main benefit of moving to LTE is to ease network crowding, which is an issue that T-Mobile isn't experiencing right now.
 However, that doesn't mean that we won't eventually see some Magenta LTE, as Humm said that LTE is still in T-Mobile's long-term plans and that the carrier will eventually figure out how to get the spectrum needed for it.
 "We will evolve over time to LTE," Humm explained.
 "We just don't see a need to move there very fast."